 The reality is, that every HR & Recruitment vendor out there is going to tell you that they are the best and that their solution is going to satisfy all your requirements.
 And if they didn’t, then no one would buy their kit.
 But, in the majority of cases, it’s the systems inability to do talent attraction well, that frustrates users most.

 What I have discovered in the last 10 years, is that the majority of recruitment technology acquisitions are not really fit for purpose and do not deliver half of what the client was told it would.

 I want to use this article to explain to you why most in house recruiters are at the very least disappointed by their recruitment technology acquisition (or in many cases, the tech that they have inherited from their predecessor) and to look at what a modern recruitment technology solution should look like.

 If you are unsure whether this topic is relevant to yourself and your organisation, start by asking yourself the following questions:

-– Does my current vendor encourage me to judge them based on key recruitment metrics like my fulfilment rates?
-(Providing this information against just your data via a reporting tool is not the same as being judged by the outcomes btw)
+- Does my current vendor encourage me to judge them based on key recruitment metrics like my fulfilment rates?

-– Does my current vendor provide any meaningful ongoing customer support that aids the recruitment process (Not just technical support)
+- Does my current vendor provide any meaningful ongoing customer support that aids the recruitment process (not just technical support)?

 - Does my vendor support, provide or contribute to delivering a range of alternative solutions such as social media marketing, programmatic PPC marketing, Data Mining and email marketing, Referral programmes to complement traditional job board advertising etc